Who was the first black woman Booker Prize winner?

 A: Evaristo’s win serves as a catalyst for change in the literary landscape.
 It encourages the industry to embrace and celebrate diverse voices, fostering a more inclusive and representative space for writers from all backgrounds.

-In conclusion, Bernadine Evaristo’s groundbreaking achievement as the first black woman to win the Booker Prize is a momentous occasion in the history of literature.
-Her win not only recognizes her exceptional talent but also serves as a catalyst for change, inspiring a more diverse and inclusive literary landscape for future generations.
+In conclusion, Bernadine Evaristo’s groundbreaking achievement as the first black woman to win the Booker Prize is a momentous occasion that celebrates the power of diverse storytelling.
+Her win not only recognizes her exceptional talent but also serves as a catalyst for change in the literary world, inspiring future generations of black women writers to break barriers and share their unique narratives with the world.